Skip to content

 You'll need to provide supporting evidence of your disability or health condition and for the specialist adjustments required.
 You can find more information about supporting evidence on Telling the OU about your disability.

-An adviser from the Disability Support Team will contact you within ten working days of you sending your request to discuss your support needs.
+An adviser from the Disability Support Team will contact you to discuss your support needs.
 We'll create a personal profile detailing the support you need.
 We'll also discuss with you other opportunities for support and funding, for example Disabled Students Allowances (DSA).

 The following are examples of the specialist support available from the OU.